Unman, Wittering and Zigo: Plot

-The play is set in a traditional boys’ boarding school.
+The play is set in a traditional boys' boarding school.
 A teacher has died, apparently by accident: he fell off a cliff above the sea.
 John Ebony, a young man, is engaged to take his place; it is his first job and he hopes it will be permanent.

 The class is strangely regimented and gradually the dialogue by class members becomes more ominous and threatening.
 They tell Ebony they killed the former teacher and show him the dead man's bloodstained wallet.
 They say they all have alibis.
 When Ebony reports this to the Headmaster, he brushes it off.
 When he seeks guidance from Cary Farthingale, the eccentric art master, he laughs.
 Ebony struggles to understand the truth, and who their leader might be.

 Intimidated by his class, and scorned by his new wife Nadia, Ebony feels like a failure.
 When he refuses to teach, the boys organise their own education, and behave perfectly when the Headmaster comes in.
 The boys gamble on the horses, and Ebony consents to carry their bets to a bookmaker in the town; he declines a commission.

-Wittering, the weakling of the class, kills himself, leaving a suicide note admitting that he planned the murder.
-But Ebony still does not know who actually committed it.
+Wittering, the weakling of the class, kills himself, leaving a suicide note admitting that he planned the murder, but Ebony still does not know who actually committed the crime.
 The boys confess everything to the police or their parents.

-Ebony asks Farthingale “who bound them together … who told them what to do.”
+Ebony asks Farthingale "who bound them together ... who told them what to do."
 Farthingale leads Ebony to acknowledge that it was authority, the teachers, including Ebony himself, who moulded them.
-Authority, Farthingale says, “is a necessary evil, and every bit as evil as it is necessary.”
+Authority, Farthingale says, "is a necessary evil, and every bit as evil as it is necessary."